linuborj/linus-borjesson-cv/linus-borjesson-cv.md

   : PostgreSQL, MongoDB, DynamoDB

 Cloud
-  : AWS, OpenShift (to a smaller extent), Azure (to a smaller extent)
+  : AWS, Kubernetes (to a smaller extent), Azure (to a smaller extent)

 Miscellaneous
-  : Git, Protobuf
+  : Git, Protobuf, Docker

 # Experience